36 Basal Ganglia

 The primary output region of the basal ganglia is the internal segment of the globus pallidus.
 This region sends inhibitory GABAergic projections to nuclei in the thalamus.
 This inhibitory output has a tonic, constant firing rate, which allows the basal ganglia output to both increase and decrease depending on the situation.
 The thalamus then projects back out to the cerebral cortex, primarily to motor areas.

 Illustration of output from the basal ganglia.
-Details in caption and text.

 Figure 36.4.
 Output from the basal ganglia leaves through the internal segment of the globus pallidus.
 Inhibitory projections (shown in red) release GABA onto the thalamus.
 Excitatory thalamic projections (shown in green) communicate with the cerebral cortex.
 ‘Basal Ganglia Output’ by Casey Henley is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.

 Illustration of output from the basal ganglia.
-Details in caption.

 Figure 36.5.
 The internal segment of the globus pallidus sends GABA projections to the thalamus.
 The thalamus sends glutamate projections to the cortex.
 ‘Basal Ganglia Output – Text’ by Casey Henley is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.